Foso/Experimental/mkdocs/Layout/stack.md

 # Stack

 !!! info
-    This is the api of version dev06.
+    This is the API of version dev06.
 Newer versions may have a different one

 <p align="left">